jjs2484/conversions/README.txt

 == Description ==

 Conversions is conversion-focused WordPress theme.
 It’s based on Bootstrap 4 and Automattic’s starter theme called _s, or underscores.
 Conversions enables you to create almost any type of website such as: business, startup, agency, e-commerce shop, portfolio, non-profit, or blog.
 It is fully compatible with Gutenberg and most popular page builders (Elementor, Visual Composer, etc.).
 Some of the theme features include: ✓ Mobile First Design ✓ Customizer Options ✓ Search Engine Optimized ✓ Google Fonts ✓ Font Awesome ✓ Translation Ready ✓ RTL Support ✓ Highly Extendable.
-Conversions supports many popular WordPress plugins like: WooCommerce, Easy Digital Downloads, Contact Form 7, Google Analytics, and much more.
+Conversions supports many popular WordPress plugins like: WooCommerce, Easy Digital Downloads, Contact Form 7, bbPress, Google Analytics, and much more.

 Full documentation: https://conversionswp.com/docs/documentation/